IMAGE DESCRIPTION [ A photo of a women in a crowded market wearing a dress made of white gloves]

 Do you consider yourself a feminist activist?
 Why?

 “I like to think back to something I heard or read, I can’t really remember which it was.
-I was told the day you become a feminist is the best and worst revelation you will face; the best because you realize the expectations you thought were normal were no longer in your size, and that it was ok to venture off to new shop, and become a new size.
+I was told the day you become a feminist is the best and worst revelation you will face; the best because you realize these expectations placed on you no longer had to be kept, that is was ok to lead a different life to the one you were told to.
 However, it is the worst revelation because after, you begin to pinpoint every single detail in your life that chases to tear you down, because of your gender.”